-As an orofacial pain specialist for over three decades I’ve evaluated patients with Temporomandibular Dysfunction (sometimes simply called “TMJ”).
-Specifically, I’ve treated thousands of patients that come to me with all kinds of problems caused by sleep bruxism, defined as grinding or clenching your teeth at night while sleeping.
-These activities are often linked to neck pain, jaw pain, ear pain, headaches and toothaches that don’t respond to traditional dental treatment.
+As an orofacial pain specialist for over three decades, I’ve treated thousands of patients that come to me with all kinds of problems caused by sleep bruxism, which is grinding or clenching your teeth at night while you’re asleep.
+These activities are often linked to neck pain, jaw pain, ear pain, headaches, and toothaches that don’t respond to traditional dental treatment.
 Millions of Americans are clenching their teeth at night, so it shouldn’t come as too much of a surprise that the consequences can be extremely varied.
 Here is the story of a good friend of mine:

 To protect his teeth while sleeping he has worn a night guard for many years.